contentstack/contentstack-management-javascript/README.md

 ```

 ### Authentication
-To use this SDK, you need to authenticate users.
-You can do this by using the Authtoken, credentials, or Management Token (stack-level token).
-Let's discuss them in detail.
+To use this SDK, you need to authenticate your users by using the Authtoken, credentials, or Management Token (stack-level token).
 ### Authtoken
 An [Authtoken](https://www.contentstack.com/docs/developers/create-tokens/types-of-tokens/#authentication-tokens-authtokens-) is a read-write token used to make authorized CMA requests, and it is a **user-specific** token.
 ```